cwb-05/Project-1-Amphora/README.md

     <ul>
     <li>The Amphora section provides information about the amphora itself, it's creator and it's background.</li>
     <li>This section gives the user the most direct information about the amphora itself, quickly and cleanly presenting it to the user.</li>
-    <li>This section has a light-gray background, which while still having good contrast with a black text-color, sets it apart from the sourounding sections.</li>
+    <li>This section has a light-gray background, which while still having good contrast with a black text-color, sets it apart from the surounding sections.</li>
     </ul>
 </li>